Thank you Peter! – Reflection on Matthew 16:13-19

 *This site has permission to use the New Revised Standard Version Catholic Edition (NRSVCE) Bible Matthew 16 passage.

-The Immersive Prayer website follows the guidelines for image web use at the Brooklyn Museum and the Jewish Museum websites.
+The Immersive Prayer website adheres to the guidelines for image use established by the Brooklyn Museum and the Jewish Museum websites.

 Page and discussion group on these Lectio Divina daily Gospel Readings.